b3-exmo/b3-exmo.github.io/docs/Doctrines/Word of Wisdom/WoW Interpretations.md

 &mdash; *[[Sources and Links#Mormon Doctrine|Mormon Doctrine]]*, First Edition, *Word of Wisdom*

 Cool, that settles it, then.
 Please don't examine other segments of that book, because Bruce R. McConkie says some *very uncomfortable things* about [[Race|race]].
-Is it doctrine? 🤷 Only if it's convenient.
-Sometimes it is.
+Is it doctrine? 🤷 Sometimes.
+Only if it's convenient.

 &nbsp;